Skip to Content

 We didn’t have to worry about the Quiraing trail being muddy or slippery.
 The high winds kept us from hiking the full Quiraing circuit, but we liked the wind since it kept the midges at bay!

-image of boy and girl standing on rock with incredible views from Quiraing hike in the background
+a brother and sister standing on rock with incredible views from Quiraing hike in the background.

 Since Slipaway Beach was so close, it was the perfect way to end the day and give the kids time to run around.

-image of two kids playing on Slipaway Beach on Isle of Skye
+two kids playing on Slipaway Beach on Isle of Skye.

 We were so glad for the weather we had on the previous Isle of Skye hikes, but that would be the end of our good fortune.
 It was pouring rain on the following day, yet we didn’t want to miss out on the Fairy Glen.